The lymphatic system is a major part of your body’s immune system. It includes your lymph nodes, bone marrow, spleen, and thymus.

 - core needle biopsy, which only removes a small lymph node sample

-- laparoscopic biopsy, which uses small instruments to remove a sample deep within your body
+- laparoscopic biopsy, which uses small instruments to remove a sample from deep within your body

 A lymphoma diagnosis often includes imaging tests.
 These tests allow your doctor to: